hungctu/LeaderBoard/README.md

 ## Leaderboard
-#### In the game 1010 Block Puzzle, I play the role of building a Leadboard for users.
+#### In the game 1010 Block Puzzle, my role is to build a Leadboard for users.
 The leadboard will update the players' rankings and display the top 10 people with the highest scores in the game and also your ranking.

 ## Tech Used